Arad, Israel: Local government

 Arad has, since its inception in 1962, been under the governance of a regional council and local council, before being designated as a city council in 1995.
 Democratic elections have been held in Arad since 1966, although only Avraham Shochat, Betzalel Tabib and Moty Brill were ever elected or re-elected as the head of the municipality.
 The first mayor of the city of Arad was Betzalel Tabib who served as both head of the local council and city council.
 He was replaced by Mordechai Brill in 2003, although due to his inability to pass a yearly budget, Brill was dismissed by the Minister of the Interior Meir Sheetrit in August 2007, and a government-appointed clerk, Gideon Bar-Lev, took his place.
 An election took place again 13 April 2010, won by Tali Ploskov of the Yisrael Beiteinu party.
 The longest serving head of Arad's municipality was Avraham Shochat who served as head of the local council between 1967 and 1986.

 Arad's yearly budget is over 100 million NIS and over $30 million USD.
 On 27 December 2007, the 2008 budget was unanimously passed at NIS 123 million by the city council.
-The city's total income for the year is estimated at approximately NIS 119 million.
+The city's total income for the year is estimated at NIS 119 million.

 While it is not customary for Israeli cities to have major unique/auxiliary laws, many cities have minor laws.
 In Arad, it is illegal to feed animals in public places.
 It is also illegal to sell or consume sunflower seeds, peanuts, etc. in public places, due to an anti-littering law enacted in 1965.
 There are in all 27 auxiliary laws in Arad, which were enacted between 1965 and 2000.